Advertiser Disclosure

 Jump to Section

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Japan Airlines offers a valuable loyalty program where U.S.-based travelers can book business class award tickets between the U.S. and Japan for just 50,000 miles one-way.

-The downside is that earning Japan Airlines Mileage Bank miles can be quite difficult as the only major transfer partner is Marriott Bonvoy at a 3:1 ratio.
+The downside is that earning Japan Airlines Mileage Bank miles can be quite difficult, as the only major transfer partner is Marriott Bonvoy at a 3:1 ratio.
 This is where having a Japan Airlines credit card can come in handy.

 For those looking to boost their balance of JAL miles, the airline has launched a new credit card in partnership with FNBO to help you do just that.